All Episodes

 We are concluding that all Arabs are terrorists.

-They all have ties to terrorists, and they all seek our utter total destruction, and we don't we can't risk an exception to that.
+They all have ties to terrorists, and they all seek our utter total destruction.

 They're all that way.

-And welcome to racism Democrats, because the Democrats are leading the show on this just as well as a lot of conservatives are.
+And welcome to racism, Democrats, because the Democrats are leading the show on this just as well as a lot of conservatives are.

-Well, this is a tenuous position for them to take because their kook base doesn't believe any of this.
+Well, this is a tenuous position for them to take because their Kook base doesn't believe any of this.

-In the case of the SHICOMs, here's what here's what the caller was talking about.
+In the case of the SHICOMs, here's what the caller was talking about: this little Clinton administration history for you.

 The kind of guy that would get a puff piece as a donor in the Washington Post, as a bunch of Hillary donors got yesterday.

-His company, Laurel is.
+His company, Laura, is.

 The Clinton people came in and took that away from the State Department.

-Why well I know why, but it doesn't seem to make any difference.
+Well, I know why, but it doesn't seem to make any difference.

-They control that too.
+They controlled that too.

 They gave it to commerce.